Comfy-Org/comfy-cli/README.md

 * You can use the `comfy which` command to check the path of the target workspace.
   * e.g `comfy --recent which`, `comfy --here which`, `comfy which`, ...

+### Default Setup

+The default sets the option that will be executed by default when no specific workspace's ComfyUI has been set for the command.

+  `comfy set-default <workspace path> ?[--launch-extras="<extra args>"]`

+  - `--launch-extras` option specifies extra args that are applied only during launch by default.
+However, if extras are specified at the time of launch, this setting is ignored.

 ### Launch ComfyUI

 Comfy provides commands that allow you to easily run the installed ComfyUI.